johnsoncodehk/vite-plugin-vue-component-preview/README.md

 This Vite plugin support `<preview lang="md">` custom block in SFC for preview single Vue component.

+To use this with VSCode + Volar, see https://github.com/johnsoncodehk/volar/discussions/1511

 ## Setup

 1. Install [vite-plugin-vue-component-preview](https://github.com/johnsoncodehk/vite-plugin-vue-component-preview)